That's My Girl: Background and composition

 "That's My Girl" was co-written by singer Tinashe, Alexander Kronlund, and Lukas Loules, who also handled the production with Kronlund.
 The song was written by Tinashe during an opening show for Katy Perry's Prismatic World Tour.
 The song was originally titled "She's My Girl" and was cited by Lauren Jauregui during an interview with Spin.
-"That's My Girl" was recorded by Sam Holland at MXM Studios and Windmark Studios, both located on state of California, and mixed at MixStar Studios in Virginia Beach, Virginia.
+"That's My Girl" was recorded by Sam Holland at MXM Studios and Windmark Recording, both in California, and mixed at MixStar Studios in Virginia Beach, Virginia.
 The horn arrangement was provided by Kronlund and Jonas Thander who also performed the saxophone, the trombone was played by Magnus Wiklund while the trumpets was performed by Stefan Persson and Karl Olandersson.

 "That's My Girl" was described an "R&B dance banger"; the song has a length of three minutes and twenty-four seconds.
 It is in the key of F minor, and written in common time with a moderate tempo of 101 beats per minute.
 Lyrically the song expresses a message of female empowerment.
 Its instrumentation includes "brassy horns, heavy bass, and an electronic drumroll".
 The song opens with Brooke singing the first verse: "Who's been working so damn hard?/ You got that head on overload," before praising "that flawless body", accompanied by horn samples.
 The pre-chorus is introduced by Jauregui who sings backed by Cabello harmonizing around her voice, "You've been down before/You've been hurt before/You've got up before/You'll be good to go. good to go."
-Normani then rap-sings in the bridge: "Destiny said it, you got to get up and get it/Get mad independent, don't you ever forget it."
+Normani then rap-sings in the chorus: "Destiny said it, you got to get up and get it/Get mad independent, don't you ever forget it."
 Adam R. Holz from website Plugged In Online, described "That's My Girl" as an "empowerment anthem that emphasizes the importance of women working hard, taking charge of their lives and not letting manipulative men define them."